xiaoxiae/slama.dev/reading.md

 {:.book}
 - **The Martian** [[Wikipedia](https://en.wikipedia.org/wiki/The_Martian_(Weir_novel))] -- a hilarious novel about an astronaut surviving on Mars, after being left for dead due to an unfortunate series of events.
 It inspired a [movie](https://en.wikipedia.org/wiki/The_Martian_(film)#Reception), which (while not as good as the book) is also quite entertaining.

-- **Project Hail Mary** [[Wikipedia](https://en.wikipedia.org/wiki/Project_Hail_Mary)] ⭐ -- another excellent novel by.
-It has exactly the same feel as the Martian, but I found it to be much more interesting story-wise and would wholeheartedly recommend it to anyone interested in space sci-fi.
+- **Project Hail Mary** [[Wikipedia](https://en.wikipedia.org/wiki/Project_Hail_Mary)] ⭐ -- exactly the same vibe as the Martian, but I found it to be much more interesting story-wise and would wholeheartedly recommend it to anyone interested in "science sci-fi."

 #### Isaac Asimov